Blue Banana: Shift of the Blue Banana

 In recent years, the Blue Banana has been shifting north towards Germany, as industrialization draws in new populations towards the Northern European countries.
 Rapid urbanization led to an increase in slums and poverty stricken areas, which pushed European countries to implement new policies regarding urban renewal.
 Since the United Kingdom's Action for Cities, France's Reconquête Urbaine and Germany's Städtebauförderung have been put in place, these urbanization policies have built a stronger foundation and better utilized urban spaces.
 These policies allow countries to expand further, economically, just as Germany has done.
 Other research by Capoani et al. (2023) examines the role of the UK and Northern Italy as peripheral regions within the Blue Banana, traditionally considered the economic core of Europe.
 The study compares these regions to central areas of the Blue Banana using indicators such as urbanisation, infrastructure, productivity, and competitiveness.
 While urbanisation and infrastructure metrics indicate continued integration into Europe's core, weaker economic performance in Northern Italy and the impacts of Brexit on the UK present significant challenges to the cohesion of the Blue Banana.

 If current trends of urbanization continue, 72% of the world's population will live in cities by 2050.
 This creates a situation where European countries need to take steps to improve their ability to deal with the number of people that will move into the area.
 As a consequence of the rapid increase of urbanization and an influx of people to cities, the banana is growing instead of shifting.

 Due to urbanization, the Blue Banana has become larger in size, branching outwards in a star shape.
 Despite this, the Blue Banana still remains the core of the conurbation.
-Although the Blue Banana may not have the same shape it had decades ago, Europe's largest concentration of people, industry, money, and economic power lie within it.
+Although the Blue Banana may not have the same shape it had decades ago, Europe's largest concentration of people, industry, money, and economic power still lie within it.